Child development at 6-8 years: what’s happening

 - can’t skip, hop or jump

-- has trouble sitting still for extended periods
+- has trouble sitting still for a long time

 - is aggressive with other children

-- seems to be afraid of going to school, or refuses to go to school (this might show as headaches or stomach aches when getting ready for school).
+- seems to be afraid of going to school, or refuses to go to school (your child might complain about headaches or stomach aches when getting ready for school).

 You should see a child health professional if at any age your child experiences a noticeable and consistent loss of skills she once had.